codemod-com/docs/blog/2023-8-23dream-migration/index.md

 Fortunately, there is a solution: **codemods!** These code automation bots automate a vast amount of coding for large migrations.
 Tech giants such as Meta, Google, and Uber, who have the luxury of hiring top programming language experts, have long automated their migration campaigns with the help of codemods and the infrastructure around them.
 In fact, progressive software teams are always undergoing incremental migrations!

 :::tip Note
-Learn more about our ABM (Always Be Migrating) motto and Malte's (Vercel’s CTO) take on this topic [here](https://www.linkedin.com/posts/alexbit_why-all-application-migrations-should-be-activity-7102796682681049089-4l6V/).
+Discover our "Always Be Migrating" (ABM) philosophy and delve into Vercel’s CTO, Malte's perspective on the subject [here >](https://www.linkedin.com/posts/alexbit_why-all-application-migrations-should-be-activity-7102796682681049089-4l6V/)
 :::

 ## Intuita: The end-to-end platform for code automation at scale